Your questions answered – digital advertising on council websites

 Does advertising on council websites detract from council business?

 The digital landscape has changed.
-People are used to seeing ads on websites – it looks odd when they’re not there!
+People are used to seeing ads on websites.
 With our advertising on council websites, there is no ‘screen takeover’, no Flash animation, and no annoying sounds.
 It is all in standard formats and integrates subtly.

 Over 70% of those who responded to a survey of our CAN Council Advertising Network partners received no negative feedback at all from residents after introducing website ads.
 Over half the remaining councils had just a single complaint.
 None of our partners had negative feedback from more than ten residents in total.